Nigel Davenport: Early life and education

 Davenport was born in Great Shelford, Cambridgeshire, son of Arthur Henry Davenport and Katherine Lucy (née Meiklejohn).
-His father was an engineer, educated at Sidney Sussex College, Cambridge before being employed as an engineer for the Midland Railway, and was later a lecturer in engineering, a Fellow, and the bursar at his alma mater, Sidney Sussex College, Cambridge; he had served for four years in the Royal Engineers during World War I, and was awarded a Military Cross.
-Nigel's great-uncle, Major Matthew Fontaine Maury Meiklejohn, was awarded a Victoria Cross during the Second Boer War.
+His father was an engineer, educated at Sidney Sussex College, Cambridge before being employed as an engineer for the Midland Railway, and later a lecturer in engineering, a Fellow, and the bursar at his alma mater, Sidney Sussex College.
+Arthur Davenport also served for four years in the Royal Engineers during World War I, and was awarded a Military Cross.
+Nigel's great-uncle, Major Maury Meiklejohn, was awarded a Victoria Cross during the Second Boer War.

 He grew up in an academic family and was educated at St Peter's School, Seaford, Cheltenham College and Trinity College, Oxford.
 Originally he chose to study Philosophy, Politics and Economics but switched to English on the advice of one of his tutors.

-In the 1950s Davenport undertook National Service with the Royal Army Service Corps as a disc jockey on the British Forces Broadcasting Service in Hamburg>.
+In the 1950s Davenport undertook National Service with the Royal Army Service Corps as a disc jockey on the British Forces Broadcasting Service in Hamburg.